 - Pain medication or injections

-If these treatments do not offer the pain relief you are looking for, contact Laser Spine Institute to learn about our minimally invasive spine surgery.
+If these treatments do not offer the pain relief you are looking for and you and your doctor are discussing the possibility of surgery, contact Laser Spine Institute today.

 Laser Spine Institute is the leader in minimally invasive spine surgery.
 Because our muscle-sparing procedures are performed with a small incision in an outpatient setting, our patients can experience a shorter recovery time and lower risk of complication and infection^ compared to traditional open back surgery.

 Many cases of a damaged disc can be treated with a decompression surgery, which removes a small portion of the herniated disc in order to reduce pressure on a pinched nerve.
 However, if disc damage is severe, a minimally invasive stabilization may be recommended, which is our outpatient alternative to traditional fusion procedures.